 Dear Readers,

-I am pleased to present the first issue of the quarterly in 2026 (No. 85), opening a new year of our publishing activity.
-This issue comprises six scientific papers addressing current and diverse research problems, reflecting the interdisciplinary nature of contemporary studies in the fields of transport, engineering, and safety.
+I am pleased to present the first of the quarterly issues for 2026 (No. 85), opening a new year for our publishing activity.
+This issue comprises six scientific papers, addressing current and diverse research problems, reflecting the interdisciplinary nature of contemporary studies in the fields of transport, engineering, and safety.

-The issue includes contributions focused on, among others, the analysis of wear in rail vehicle components and methods for its reduction through appropriate control of drive systems, as well as the application of advanced material technologies in the regeneration of marine engine components, with particular emphasis on economic and operational benefits.
+This issue includes contributions focused on, among others, the analysis of wear in rail vehicle components and methods for its reduction through the appropriate control of drive systems, as well as the application of advanced material technologies in the regeneration of marine engine components, with a particular emphasis on economic and operational benefits.

-A significant part of the issue is devoted to safety and risk management.
-The published papers address the application of the Haddon matrix in risk analysis, as well as the identification and prioritization of physical risk factors in the shipboard working environment.
+A significant part of this issue is devoted to safety and risk management.
+Such papers address the application of the Haddon matrix in risk analysis, as well as the identification and prioritization of physical risk factors in the shipboard working environment.
 This thematic scope is complemented by a study on seafarers’ health, proposing a modern approach to the detection of metabolic syndrome using digital tools and predictive methods.

-The issue also presents a conceptual method for usability testing of graphical user interfaces for maritime autonomous surface ships, contributing to the ongoing development of advanced maritime technologies and autonomous systems.
+This issue also presents a conceptual method for usability testing of graphical user interfaces for maritime autonomous surface ships, contributing to the ongoing development of advanced maritime technologies and autonomous systems.

-The collected papers highlight current research directions and their practical implications, particularly in terms of efficiency, safety, and sustainable development.
+This collection of papers highlights the current research directions and their practical implications, particularly in terms of efficiency, safety, and sustainable development.

-I hope that this issue will be of interest to you and will serve as an inspiration for further research and academic discussion.
-I would like to thank the Authors and Reviewers for their valuable contributions and commitment to maintaining the high scientific quality of the journal.
+I hope that this issue will be of interest to you and will serve as an inspiration for future research and academic discussion.
+I would like to thank the authors and reviewers for their valuable contributions and commitment to maintaining the high scientific quality of the journal.

 Yours sincerely,